SQream/sqream_docs/guides/features/external_data/hdfs_yaniv.rst

 15. Do one of the following:

-    * If the list is generated, continue with Step 16.
+    * If the list below is output, continue with Step 16.
-    * If the list is not generated, verify that your environment has been set up correctly.
-If any of the following are empty verify that you followed **<Step #>** correctly:
+    * If the list is not output, verify that your environment has been set up correctly.

-..
-   Comment: - which step does this correspond to within this document?
+If any of the following are empty, verify that you followed :ref:`Step 6 <step_6>` in the **Configuring an HDFS Environment for the User sqream** section above correctly:

   .. code-block:: console